DAVIDACEK4689/King-James-Bible-Analysis/report.md

 <p style="text-align: justify;">
 We can see that the training loss decreases steadily, showing the model is learning.
-However, from epoch 2, the validation loss slows down, suggesting potential overfitting, where the model improves on training data but struggles to generalize to unseen data.
+However, from epoch 2, the validation loss starts to stagnate, suggesting potential overfitting, where the model improves on training data but struggles to generalize to unseen data.
 Let´s check accuracies.
 </p>

 #### Evaluate Saved Models